Akira-Nakamoto/multibit-classic-recovery/README.md

 1. **Create Identification Phase**:
     - Identify any potential flaws beyond a reasonable doubt.
     - By analysing the entropy, it may be possible to identify diferences in flaws.
+    - Cycle through plausible variations of derived keys and IVs systematically.

 2. **Realign Blocks** (if required):
    - Address potential byte-level misalignment by systematically shifting the ciphertext.